Where is Keio University located?

 How do I apply to Keio University as a full-time international student?

 You need to go through the screening process(es) to be accepted as a student of Keio University.
 The screening process(es) of the entrance examination for international students differs by the faculty.
 Please refer to their entrance examination guidelines (nyushi-yoko) for further information.
 The Faculties of Letters, Economics, Law, Business and Commerce, Science and Technology, Policy Management, Environment and Information Studies, Pharmacy and the School of Medicine offer Special Admission for International Students.
-The official application guidebook and materials can be downloaded from the Admissions Center's website (Japanese).
+The official application guidebook and materials can be downloaded from the Special Admission for International Students (Ryugakusei Nyushi) page (Japanese Language).
 In order to complete the application, applicants must both register online and submit their documents by post.
 Please note that the Faculty of Nursing and Medical Care does not hold an examination especially designed for international students.

 Am I eligible to take an entrance examination?